 Dealing with Noise

-Firstly, you need to identify the issue, and more importantly the source.
+First, you need to identify the issue and more importantly, the source.

-For example, if you can hear too much noise outside, is the issue actually the window installation?
-If your floorboards squeak, what is causing it?
+For example, if you can hear too much noise outside, is the issue the window installation?
+If your floorboards squeak, what’s causing it?

 If you are in a condominium and the issue is not construction based, there may be other solutions available to you from the Condominium Authority of Ontario.